foliant-docs/foliantcontrib.test_framework/README.md

 ```

-You can adjust following parameters before testing the extension:
+You can adjust the following parameters before testing the extension:

 ```python
 ctf.project_path = Path('.')